sbcshop/PiCoder-Software/documents/readme.md

 Use case:
 ```
+# import required module from library
+from picoder import POT

 # Create an instance of the POT class to access the onboard potentiometer
 pot = POT()
 val = pot.read()  # Read the raw value of the potentiometer